iAMSagar44/paper-mentor-ai/app/backend/README.md

 - `spring.ai.openai.api-key`: The API key for OpenAI integration.
 - `spring.ai.openai.embedding.api-key`: The API key for OpenAI embedding.
+- `spring.ai.openai.chat.options.model`: The Open AI LLM to use.
 - `spring.ai.vectorstore.pgvector.schema-name`: The schema name for PGVector store.
 - `spring.ai.vectorstore.pgvector.table-name`: The table name for PGVector store.

-Please make sure to configure these properties accordingly in the `application.properties` file.
+Please make sure to configure these properties accordingly in the `application.properties` and the `application-openai.properties` file.

 ## Dependencies